Causes of gender incongruence

 Gender incongruence is the state of having a gender identity that does not correspond to one's sex assigned at birth.
 This is experienced by people who identify as transgender or transsexual, and often results in gender dysphoria.
-The causes of gender incongruence have been studied for decades.
+The causes of gender incongruence have been studied for decades, but are generally not well-understood.

-Transgender brain studies, especially those on trans women attracted to women (gynephilic), and those on trans men attracted to men (androphilic), are limited, as they include only a small number of tested individuals.
-Twin studies indicate that genes play a role in gender incongruence, although the precise genes involved are not known or well understood.
+Transgender brain studies are limited, particularly those on gynephilic trans women (attracted to women), and androphilic trans men (attracted to men), as they include only a small number of tested individuals.
+Twin studies indicate that genes play a role in gender incongruence, although the exact genes involved are not known.

 Environmental factors, such as prenatal hormone exposure, have also been investigated but are difficult to test.

 Genetics

 Gender identity is genetically heritable, but no convincing candidate genes are known.
 Gender incongruence has been associated with certain alleles relevant to steroidogenesis.

 In 2013, a twin study combined a survey of pairs of twins where one or both had undergone, or had plans and medical approval to undergo, gender transition, with a literature review of published reports of transgender twins.
-The study found that one third of identical twin pairs in the sample were both transgender: 13 of 39 (33%) monozygotic or identical pairs of assigned males and 8 of 35 (22.8%) pairs of assigned females.
+The study found that one third of identical twin pairs in the sample were both transgender: 13 of 39 (33%) monozygotic or identical pairs of twins who were assigned male at birth, and 8 of 35 (22.8%) pairs assigned female.
 Among dizygotic or genetically non-identical twin pairs, there was only 1 of 38 (2.6%) pairs where both twins were trans.
 The significant percentage of identical twin pairs in which both twins are trans and the virtual absence of dizygotic twins (raised in the same family at the same time) in which both were trans would provide evidence that transgender identity is significantly influenced by genetics if both sets were raised in different families.

 A 2018 review of family and twin studies found that there was "significant and consistent evidence" for gender identity being genetically heritable.